pranjali2605/Linux_Project/README.md

 # Linux_Configuration
-#Prepared by SHAIK BABA MALIK HUSSAIN
+# Prepared by BABA MALIK

 This is the final project for Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).